michaelmusty/.dotfiles/README.markdown

-The installation `Makefile` will overwrite things standing in the way of its installed files without backing them up, so read the output of `make -n install` first to make sure you aren’t going to lose anything unexpected.
-Even better, if you’re still not sure, give it a temporary directory to which it can install to check things out:
+The installation `Makefile` will overwrite things standing in the way of its installed files without backing them up, so read the output of `make -n install` before running `make install` to make sure you aren’t going to lose anything unexpected.
+If you’re still not sure, install it in a temporary directory so you can explore:

     $ mktemp -d
     /tmp/tmp.YZFW8ScFZP